ESPresense/ESPresense.github.io/hardware/apps.md

 | Beacon Simulator | Yes             | [Playstore](https://play.google.com/store/apps/details?id=net.alea.beaconsimulator)                                                                                                                         | Standalone App |
 ## COVID Exposure Tracking

 If none of the above is helping you uniquely identity your phone you can install a COVID Exposure tracker app on just the phone you want to track.
 Those beacons will be shown as `exp:20`.
 Unfortunetly we cannot use them to unqiuely identify your device **if it is enabled on multiple devices**.
 BUT, we can use the number of unique `exp:20` ids to count the number of people that are in a room.
-Use the (count functions)[/configuration/settings#counting] to do this.
+Use the [count settings](/configuration/settings#counting) to do this.

 ### Add to the list